angeanto/angeanto.github.io/docs/maintenance/accelerator/README.md

 ### Motion control removal (2026-09-15)

 Removed the shared pause checkbox and its unused styles from both pages.
 The locked Jekyll build and `git diff --check` passed.
 Browser checks at 1280px and 390px confirmed no motion controls, all seven employer images loaded, the scrolling animation enabled and no horizontal page overflow on either page.
 Hover-to-pause, reduced-motion and print CSS are unchanged; those states were not re-exercised in this change.
 Local documentation links resolve and maintenance files remain excluded from output.

+### Hero logo placement (2026-09-18)

+Moved the product-page strip below the fit-call text within the hero’s left column.
+The locked Jekyll build and `git diff --check` passed.
+Browser checks at 1280px and 390px confirmed the strip stays inside the card without overlapping the programme overview or overflowing the page; all logo images loaded.
+On mobile the overview stacks below the logos.
+Existing animation and reduced-motion rules remain unchanged.
+The build reported the existing non-blocking GitHub Metadata authentication warning.
+No dependencies, ignore rules or generated `_site/` files changed.